pragmatic-objects/oo-atom/README.md

 - [ ] In non-primary constructors of atom, it is only allowed to create new objects with `new` operator, reference the constructor's arguments and delegate to another constructors.
 - [ ] Atoms may be extended, but sub-atoms are only allowed to declare the new constructors.
 Another term for such subclasses is "Alias" (TODO: describe in detail)
 - [ ] Atoms may have static fields, but they must always be private final.
 They can be initialized either inline, or using static initializers.
 - [ ] Static methods are prohibited in atoms.
-Exception from the rule are Java Enumerations.
+Exception from the rule are Java Enumerations and other cases, when Java compiler generates static methods implicitly.
 - [ ] Atoms cannot be abstract classes

 ## Purpose